 I want to be free to say to a client: you don’t need me.

 For some significant fraction of my clients, they don’t need to file bankruptcy .
 Either the law or their economic situation already protects them from creditors, or bankruptcy won’t solve their problem.

 It’s hard for a lawyer to have to choose between giving good impartial advice and landing a paying client.

-Pay for my time upfront, and no financial issues stand between us.
+Pay for my time and expertise upfront, and no financial issues stand between us.

 2. Initial consultations are the best & hardest work I do

 If your goal is to walk out of a bankruptcy lawyer’s office knowing what your options really are, that takes time and real work on my part.

 We need to gather and assess all of the relevant facts.
 I need some of your financial history and a peak at what you think is coming down the pike, moneywise.